compops/pmh-tutorial/README.md

 **parameterEstimationHelper.[py,R]**
 Implementes the PMH algorithm for the LGSS model (pmh), the SV model (pmh_sv) and the reparameterised SV model (pmh_sv_reparametrised).
 In Matlab, these functions are defined in two seperate m-files with the corresponding file names.

-**omxs30data.csv**
-Scaled log-returns calculated using the closing prices of the NASDAQ OMXS30 index during the period January 2, 2012 and January 2, 2014.
-The data is collected from Quandl: https://www.quandl.com/data/NASDAQOMX/OMXS30.